 However, if you suffer from one of these medical conditions or another condition that is potentially affecting your weight, it's likely that a physician can help you get that condition under control.

-Once you've given your body the attention it needs and you've allowed yourself to heal, you'll be able to move onto steps two and three and actually see results.
+Once you've given your body the attention it needs and you've allowed yourself to heal, you'll be able to move onto steps two and three and actually see results for healthy living.

 For some, eating and exercising are the only focuses required for weight loss and general health.
 However, if you have a medical condition, or you think you might have a medical or mental health condition, please seek professional help.

-If you've tried eating healthy and exercising (and given it honest, no-cheating effort), but still aren't able to lose weight, that might be a sign you should schedule an appointment with your doctor.
+If healthy living is your goal and you've tried to learn how to lose weight, eat healthy and exercise (and given it honest, no-cheating effort), but still aren't able to lose weight, that might be a sign you should schedule an appointment with your doctor.
 [Click to Tweet]

-You can't conquer the world if you end up in the hospital and we want you conquering for years to come.
+You can't conquer the world or start healthy living if you end up in the hospital and we want you conquering for years to come.
 Don't wait for that reality check.
 Be proactive.

 Step 2: Lose weight by eating less

-After tending to medical conditions, losing weight (if you need to lose weight), should be your first priority in your journey to a healthier life.
+The next step to healthy living after tending to medical conditions is learning how to lose weight (if you need to lose weight).
+This should be your first priority in your journey to a healthier life.

-Losing weight is a lot easier than a lot of people make it seem.
-If you want to lose weight, you need to eat less.
+Weight loss is a lot easier than a lot of people make it seem.
+If you want to learn how to lose weight, you need to eat less.
 Plain and simple.

 Yes, everyone talks about eating healthy and exercising when it comes to weight loss, but the truth is that 90% of your weight loss is going to come from what you eat.
 Need proof?